DMA, LIke the Titanic, Has Difficulty Changing Course

 Remember the saying, “[T]hose that do not learn from history are doomed to repeat it?”

 People, the Titanic sank!

-Posted on May 28, 2013, in Accountability, Agency, Behavioral health, DHHS, Division of Medical Assistance, Health Care Providers and Services, Injunctions, Legal Analysis, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Recipients, Mental Health, Mental Illness, North Carolina, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Audit, DHHS, Division of Medical Assistance, Health care provider, K.C. v.
-Shipman, Managed Care Organizations, Medicaid, Mental health, North Carolina, North Carolina Department of Health and Human Services, North CarolinaOffice of Administrative Hearings, Office of Administrative Hearings, Preliminary Injunction, Shipman, Supreme Court, termination of Medicaid contracts, termination of Medicaid contrats, US Supreme Court.
+Posted on May 28, 2013, in Accountability, Agency, Behavioral health, Division of Medical Assistance, Health Care Providers and Services, Injunctions, Legal Analysis, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Recipients, Mental Health, Mental Illness, NC DHHS, North Carolina, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Audit, Division of Medical Assistance, Health care provider, K.C. v.
+Shipman, Managed Care Organizations, Medicaid, Mental health, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, North CarolinaOffice of Administrative Hearings, Office of Administrative Hearings, Preliminary Injunction, Shipman, Supreme Court, termination of Medicaid contracts, termination of Medicaid contrats, US Supreme Court.
 Bookmark the permalink.
 2 Comments.